assist-iot/assist-iot-documentation/docs/source/verticals/manageability/devices_management_enabler.rst

 *********************
 Place in architecture
 *********************
-The Devices managment enabler is part of the vertical plane manageability enablers.
+The Cluster and topology manager is part of the vertical plane manageability enablers.
 Moreover, this enabler is a user interface that is part of the Tactile dashboard enabler.

 .. figure:: ./dashboard-manageability-architecture.png
   :alt: Dashboard architecture